antonw-88/GICSP/study-topics.md

 - [SANS ICS Webinars.](https://www.sans.org/webcasts) Click the "Focus Area" button and check "ICS Security".
 Industry leaders are presenting during these webinars.
 - [SANS ICS Podcasts, White Papers, Blogs, etc.](https://www.sans.org/security-resources)
 - [SANS Cheat Sheet PDFs.](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets)
 - www.dragos.com/blog - for example the ICS/OT Security year in review.
+- On LinkedIn there are a lot of good posts from various individuals.
+Add for example Mike Holcomb, Robert M. Lee, Shiv Kataria and via their reposts you will find more interesting individuals.

 ## NIST PUBLICATIONS(In-depth details, with a lot of good references in the Appendix sections etc):
 - 800-53r5, Security and Privacy Controls for Information Systems and Organizations.